Hsbharath/hsbharath/README.md

 ### I'm Bharath Hunkunda Sreenivasa

-I'm a web developer with 7 years experience.
+<p align="justify">I'm a web developer with 7 years experience.
 Skilled in building responsive websites and web applications, with focus on usability.
 Strong problem-solving and commitment to staying updated with industry trends.
-Passionate about creating user-friendly experiences and contributing to project success. {align=justify}
+Passionate about creating user-friendly experiences and contributing to project success.</p>

 ### Contact